 Pneumococcal disease refers to any illness caused by pneumococcal bacteria.
 These bacteria can cause many types of illnesses, including pneumonia, an infection of the lungs.
 Pneumococcal bacteria are one of the most common causes of pneumonia, says the U.S. CDC.

-Prevnar 13 is a vaccine indicated in children 6 weeks through 17 years (prior to the 18th birthday) for active immunization for the prevention of invasive disease caused by Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F.
-For children 6 weeks through 5 years of age (prior to the 6th birthday) for the prevention of otitis media caused by 7 of the 13 serotypes in the vaccine.
+Prevnar 13 is a vaccine indicated in children 6 weeks through 17 years (before 18th birthday) for active immunization for the prevention of invasive disease caused by Streptococcus pneumoniae serotypes 1, 3, 4, 5, 6A, 6B, 7F, 9V, 14, 18C, 19A, 19F, and 23F.
+In addition, for children 6 weeks through 5 years of age (before the 6th birthday) to prevent otitis media caused by 7 of the 13 serotypes in the vaccine.

 The CDC’s Advisory Committee on Immunization Practices (ACIP) suggests that adults aged 65 years or older should receive only the 23-valent pneumococcal polysaccharide vaccine (PPSV23) with a few exceptions.
-This ACIP announcement was issued on November 22, 2019, because the pneumococcal vaccination recommendations had undergone several changes, causing confusion for those who need to select a preventive vaccine.
+This ACIP announcement was issued on November 22, 2019, because the pneumococcal vaccination recommendations had undergone several changes, confusing those who need to select a preventive vaccine.

 But, adults aged 19 years or older with an immunocompromising condition, cerebral spinal fluid leak, or cochlear implant should continue to receive both vaccines, the ACIP recommends.